metabase/metabase/docs/users-guide/field-types.md

 # Field types in Metabase

-Understanding what field types are and how they function in Metabase will help you become more familiar with your own data and get the most out of Metabase.

 While data types indicate to a database how it should interpret the values in a field, __field types__ or __semantic types__ describe the _meaning_ of a field.
 For example, a column's data type could be ```type/text``` but the semantic type may be __Email__.
-Field types are just one example of metadata—information that about your data—that you can change in Metabase.
+Field types are just one example of metadata—information about data—that Admins can change in Metabase.

 ## List of Metabase Field Types